tedconway/pydataboston2025/README.md

 **2. demo4pydata2025.ipynb** - Notebook with code for demo (IPython input transorrmer, emoji-to-text dictionary, Python text+emoji demo program)
 **3. cars.csv** - Test data for simple SQL demo
 **4. XtraLightningTalkPythonInExcel.pdf** - Slides from an unrelated 5-minute Lightning Talk on Python in Excel

+**Note:** A SAS-specific version of this presentation was given at WUSS 2025 ([slides, paper](https://github.com/tedconway/wuss2025)).
+That implementation used similar Python-based emoji preprocessor code and the SASPy open-source Python package.